Research question: Are more than 50% of all World Campus STAT 200 students women?

 Data were collected from a representative sample of 501 World Campus STAT 200 students.
 In that sample, 284 students were women and 217 were not women.

 StatKey was used to construct a sampling distribution using randomization methods:

-Because this sampling distribution is approximately normal, we can find the p value by computing a standardized test statistic and using the z distribution.
+Because this randomization distribution is approximately normal, we can find the p value by computing a standardized test statistic and using the z distribution.

 Step 1: Check assumptions and write hypotheses

 The assumption here is that the sampling distribution is approximately normal.
-From the given StatKey output, the sampling distribution is approximately normal.
+From the given StatKey output, the randomization distribution is approximately normal.

 2. Calculate the test statistic

 The sample statistic is \(\widehat p = 284/501 = 0.567\).